Mineriad: 24 September

 On 24 September, 1991, the miners from the Jiu Valley began a general strike and requested that Prime Minister Petre Roman visit Petroșani to listen to their grievances.
 The trade union leader Miron Cozma warned representatives of the Government that if the miners' dissatisfactions were not resolved as demanded, the miners will come in large numbers to Bucharest.
-During this time the sub-prefect, Ionel Botoroagă, and the director of the Autonomous Directorate of Oil, Benone Costinaș, were assaulted in the Petrosani town hall.
+During this time the sub-prefect, Ionel Botoroagă, and the director of the Autonomous Directorate of Oil, Benone Costinaș, were assaulted in the Petroșani town hall.
 A group of miners then went to the Petroșani train station, where they demanded and were refused the use of trains for the miners to travel to Bucharest.

 25 September

 On the morning of 25 September, around 10.00 am, the miners from the Jiu Valley arrived at Băneasa railway station on several trains.
 Upon hearing the news that the miners were heading to the capital, the Prime Minister and President Ion Iliescu unsuccessfully tried several maneuvers to prevent them from reaching their destination.
-Led by the miners' union leader, Miron Cozma, the first stop was made in Victoriei Square, where the miners asked for a meeting with Prime Minister Petre Roman.
+Led by the miners' union leader, Miron Cozma, the first stop was made in Victory Square, where the miners asked for a meeting with Prime Minister Petre Roman.
 When he did not appear, they asked for his resignation.
 Roman then agreed and met with a delegation of miners.
-Cornel Tomescu, head of the sector within the General Secretariat of the Government, said that upon arrival in Victoria Square, the miners were not violent.
+Cornel Tomescu, head of the sector within the General Secretariat of the Government, said that upon arrival in Victory Square, the miners were not violent.
 "The miners were calm, they did not shout slogans to the Government or the president and they were sitting on the sidewalk."
 During this period, altercations with counter-protesters and security forces broke out.
 A Government building was attacked by some groups, leading to the evacuation of the building.
 In the evening, the miners, led by Cozma, headed towards the Romanian Television and University Square.
 They then went to the Cotroceni Palace to discuss with President Ion Iliescu the conditions under which they were willing to withdraw.
 Cozma demanded the dismissal of Prime Minister Roman in exchange for a cessation of the miners' protest.